mobndash/Product-Lifecycle-Workspace/README.md

 ---

-## 💼 Want to See a Real Example?
-Feel free to ask me to generate a *complete sample product* using this template — including filled artifacts, diagrams, and a pitch deck.

----

 ## 👋 About This Project
 Built to accelerate product delivery and improve clarity across teams.
 Designed using industry best practices from: